Alex Gynes

-Alexander Gynes (born 3 February 1989) is an Australian basketball player and coach.
+Alexander Gynes (born 3 February 1989) is an Australian former basketball player and coach.

 Early life

 Gynes was born in Nowra, New South Wales, and attended Nowra High School.
 At Nowra High School, Gynes played basketball, rugby, cricket and volleyball, was named Sportsman of the Year in 2004, 2005 and 2006.
 He played in the 2006 under-18 national basketball tournament and led his New South Wales state team to the gold medal.
 He averaged 23.6 points and 12.3 rebounds, which included 40 points and 12 rebounds in the semi-finals, followed by 26 points and 20 rebounds in the final, earning the national MVP award.
 He subsequently selected to represent Australia in the under-19 world junior tournament.

 In 2007, Gynes played 14 games for the Illawarra Seahawks in the Waratah League.

 College career

 Gynes played in 29 games as a freshman for Radford University in 2007–08, averaging 4.0 points and 2.9 rebounds per game.

 For his sophomore year, Gynes moved to Nova Southeastern University, where he was limited to 13 games and eight starts due to injury.
 He averaged 6.2 points and 4.4 rebounds per game in 2008–09.

 As a junior in 2009–10, Gynes started in 20 of 27 games played and led the team with 12.7 points and 5.6 free-throws per game.
 He was subsequently named the NSU Male Athlete of the Year.

 As a senior in 2010–11, Gynes averaged 18 points and 8 rebounds per game.